Drake & Rihanna Just Suffered A Seriously Awkward Run-In [Video]

 The latest report will likely come as a blow for fans of Rihanna and Drake hoping to see the former couple start dating again, as a number of fans took to social media to speculate that the two may get back together after being spotted together for the first time in several months at the party.

 “Wow!!!
 Rihanna and Drake are back together and dating?”
-Twitter user @SimplyMzi tweeted out alongside screen shots showing the twosome at the party, while @rolexatl added after seeing the former couple at the party “Rihanna & Drake are back together.”
+Twitter user @SimplyMzi tweeted out alongside screenshots showing the twosome at the party, while @rolexatl added after seeing the former couple at the party, “Rihanna & Drake are back together.”

-But despite fan’s urging Rihanna and Drake to get back together and start dating again, it sounds like things may now have turned sour between the former couple in the seven months that have passed since their latest break up.
+But despite fan’s urging Rihanna and Drake to get back together and start dating again, it sounds like things may now have turned sour between the former couple in the seven months that have passed since their latest breakup.

 Rihanna and Drake’s latest split was first reported by E!
 News in October, as the site claimed that the two had undergone another breakup despite dating seriously for several months in 2016.